AEW Rampage lineup: The card for tonight’s TNT show - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-Powell’s POV: The Allin vs. Karter match will open the show.
-Rampage was taped on Wednesday in Indianapolis, Indiana at Indiana Farmers Coliseum.
-Join Colin McGuire for his live review of AEW Rampage as the show airs Fridays on TNT at 9CT/10ET.
-Colin’s same night Rampage audio reviews are available for Dot Net Members (including our Patreon subscribers).
+Powell’s POV: Rampage was taped on Wednesday in Cedar Park, Texas at HEB Center.
+Join Colin McGuire for his live review of AEW Rampage as the show airs on TNT at 9CT/10ET.
+Colin’s same night Rampage audio review will be available for Dot Net Members (including our Patreon subscribers).

 Be the first to comment